line-em/line-em/README.md

 <br />

-I've also used Firebase, mongoDB and mongoDB briefy, and I'm always eager to learn more!
+I've also used Firebase, mongoDB and node.js briefy, and I'm always eager to learn more!
 Currently interested in learning more of Nextjs, Typescript and testing.

 <br />